SEATLE2019/SEATLE/README.md

 # SEATLE
-The code is provided for "Self-Attentive Few-Shot Learning for New Customer Recommendation in Location-based Social Networks".
+The code is for "Self-Attentive Few-Shot Learning for New Customer Recommendation in Location-based Social Networks".

 ## Environments
   Python: 2.7